kiln/flourish-sdk/README.md

 - property: my_number
   name: Neat little number input
   width: quarter # Optional; sets the width of the setting
-  new_line: true # Optional; starts a new line with the current setting and adds a line above
+  new_section: true # Optional; starts a new line with the current setting and adds a line above
 ```

 The following types of settings are supported: